Huang Jianli

-Huang Jianli (黃堅立 (黄坚立)) (born January 1956) is Associate Professor of Chinese History at the National University of Singapore.
-He is also a research associate at the East Asian Institute and an Invited Senior Research Fellow at the Centre for Chinese Language and Culture, Nanyang Technological University.
+Huang Jianli (黃堅立 (黄坚立)) (born January 1956) is a retired Associate Professor of Chinese History at the National University of Singapore.
+He was a research associate at the East Asian Institute and Invited Senior Research Fellow at the Centre for Chinese Language and Culture, Nanyang Technological University.
 Huang was the 2011 Lee Kong Chian NUS-Stanford Distinguished Fellow on Southeast Asia.

 Biography

 Huang was born in 1956 in Singapore as the eldest child in a third-generation migrant family.
 He completed his BA (Hons) in History and Economics in the National University of Singapore in 1981.
 Huang wrote his honours thesis on the 1911 Revolution under the supervision of the late Professor Hsiao Ch'i-Ch'ing.
 Subsequently, he received a Commonwealth Scholarship to pursue his PhD in Modern Chinese History at the Australian National University.
 He completed his dissertation entitled "Management of Student Political Activism in China: The Guomindang Policy, 1927–1945" under the supervision of Professor Wang Gungwu.
 After completing his doctoral studies in 1987, he returned to teach at the National University of Singapore (NUS).
 At NUS, he has served as the deputy head of the Department of History (2001–2004), academic convenor of the China Studies Minor Programme (2005–2008) and chair of the History Undergraduate Curriculum Committee (2007–2009).
 He also serves in the editorial board of China: An International Journal, Journal of Southeast Asian Studies and International Journal of Diasporic Chinese Studies.
 Huang served as the deputy director of NUS's Asia Research Institute from 2013 to 2017.